 Grains: Rice, oats, and wheat.

-Spices: Anti-inflammatory spices such as turmeric, garlic, ginger.
+Spices: Anti-inflammatory spices such as turmeric, garlic, and ginger.

 Dairy: Curd, yogurt, ghee, and buttermilk.